eddiechu/Ransomware-meets-loop/README.md

 3. run ``cd !loop_for_ransomware``
 4. run ``mklink /d one ..\!loop_for_ransomware``
 5. run ``mklink /d two ..\!loop_for_ransomware``
+6. these 2 symbolic links to the parent folder form a endless loop, you can very this by ``dir /s``

 ###### Test
 1. Open command prompt, go to test folder, e.g. C:\Temp